BJankow/hackster.io-AI-video-narration-for-visually-impaired/README.md

 - Each stage was implemented as a class.
 - Each class has a defined interface (located in *...Interface.py* files).
-- Interface helps to define that are expected in particular stage.
+- Interface helps to define methods which are expected in particular stage.

 ![Alt text](doc/img/Dataflow_Stages_Interfaces.png "Movie Processing Stages with interfaces")